ashgbruh/terraform-serverless-aws/README.md

-# Provisioning Serverless infrastructure to
+# Provision Serverless infrastructure using Terraform on AWS

 Please export your AWS envrionment variables
 ```